 Seems like it’s always about meds.
 Aren’t there any creative “brain remedies” around?
 Well, there’s the Fisher Wallace Stimulator.
 And it’s touted as being effective in the treatment of depression, anxiety, and insomnia.

 The Fisher Wallace Stimulator is cleared by the US FDA for at home treatment of depression, anxiety, and insomnia.

 So now that I’ve hopefully piqued your interest, how ’bout a review…

 How does the Fisher Wallace Stimulator work?

 The Fisher Wallace Stimulator (FWS) delivers a mild electrical current to the brain.
 It’s important to understand that the FWS isn’t an electroconvulsive therapy (ECT) or transcranial magnetic stimulation (TMS).

-Fisher Wallace Laboratories (FWL) (NY, NY) uses patented radio frequencies to stimulate the production of serotonin, gamma-aminobutyric acid (GABA – our most abundant inhibitory – calming – neurotransmitter), endorphins, and other key neurochemicals involved in mood, sleep, and pain.
+Fisher Wallace Laboratories (FWL) uses patented radio frequencies to stimulate the production of serotonin, gamma-aminobutyric acid (GABA: our most abundant inhibitory – calming – neurotransmitter), endorphins, and other key neurochemicals involved in mood, anxiety, and sleep.

 As a bonus, it’s also said to lower cortisol levels.

-There are no potential meds conflicts, and the only reported side effects are rare occurrences of mild headache, dizziness, and mild skin irritation.
+There are no potential meds conflicts, and the only reported side effects are rare occurrences of mild headache, skin irritation, and dizziness.